tj5miniop/linux-tkg-cachified/README.md

 ### Linux TKG Cachified - a modified TKG Kernel, focusing on hardware support and optimisations, with many patches from CachyOS and other great places in the linux community.

-**Note - as of v6.14.8 - Kernels are now built without the "kernel_on_diet" option enabled to try the keep the kernel as compatible as possible**

 ## Patches from -

 https://github.com/CachyOS/kernel-patches - Cachy OS Specific Patches